-Increasing model complexity (e.g., greater number of state variables and processes) enables the expansion of the model objectives and the range of applications, but is accompanied by larger uncertainties in the parameterization and higher computational costs.
+Increasing model complexity (e.g. greater number of state variables and processes) enables the expansion of the model objectives and the range of applications, but it is accompanied by larger uncertainties in the parameterization and higher computational costs.
 There is no general consensus on the level of complexity of biogeochemical models and the priority for new components to be added.
 This often depends on the specific objectives for which a model is being built.
 In recent years, the complexity of biogeochemical models used in operational oceanography has increased, as have their applications.
-These span multiple objectives: monitoring ocean state and variability, assessing ocean health (acidification, eutrophication, deoxygenation), supporting resource management, and studying pollutant impacts.
+These span multiple objectives: monitoring ocean state and variability, assessing ocean health (acidification, eu-